pn1616/amfoss_tasks/task-07/readme.md

 # AK-47℃

 This task was not as hard as I thought.
-With a help of a youtube tutorial, I got the api key successfully and wrote the code for the extensions.
-The manifest.json file contains the manifest versions and the permissions and the icons for the extension in different bytes.
-Then had to create the html and css pages, that was pretty easy considering I had spent quite a lot of time trying to do the hypermockup task.
-The tricky part was the javascript file I had to create.
-I only know very basic js, that took me quite a while.
-Openweathermap gave out kelvin scale temperature so had to fix that by subtracting 273.
+With the help of a YouTube tutorial, I successfully obtained the API key and wrote the code for the extensions.
+The manifest.json file contains the manifest versions, permissions, and icons for the extension in different bytes.
+Then, I had to create the HTML and CSS pages, which was pretty easy, considering I had spent quite a lot of time trying to complete the hypermockup task.

+The tricky part was the JavaScript file I had to create.
+I only have basic knowledge of JavaScript, so that took me quite a while.
+OpenWeatherMap provided the temperature in Kelvin, so I had to fix that by subtracting 273.

 - Included are the screenshots: